adeo/panda-lab/docs/src/install.md

 # Install
 {: .fs-9 }

-Make sure you follow all the steps in the configure section before trying to deploy.
+Make sure you have followed all the steps in the configure section before trying to deploy.
 {: .fs-6 .fw-300 }

-[Configure project](/configure){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[Configure project](configure){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

 ---